elliotclowes/learnt.me/Various Notes/Travel Tips.md

 **Note**: a lot of these are personal to me.
 Pick and choose them as you see fit.

+## Before

+- Don’t go too late in the year.
+By that time I’m in autumn mode.
+- Get healthy before the holiday.
+I know, you’ll get healthy whilst there.
+But if you aren’t healthy before hand it takes a week or so for my body to ‘come round’ and feel ‘alive’.
+Which affects things.
+Low energy, poor boozing appetite, etc.

 ## Airport

 - Take you jumper off the *moment* you get hot.
 Otherwise before you know it you're baking and you can't cool down.
 It seems like the deeper into the airport you go the hotter it gets.